Research

 Innovation Potential, Firm Life Cycle, and Cross-Country Productivity Differences [Draft] New paper!

-Abstract: I provide a new set of facts on innovation and firm growth in both developed and developing countries, considering heterogeneous firm types and innovation types.
-In developed countries, firm type, innovation frequency, and innovation quality are mostly determined at birth.
-In developing countries, there are fewer (radically) innovative firms, and firms have lower radical innovation frequency but higher incremental innovation frequency.
-The cross-country difference is largely explained by the less developed financial markets in developing countries.
+Abstract: I provide new facts on firm type, innovation quality and innovation frequency in both developed and developing countries.
+In developed countries, firm type, innovation quality, and innovation frequency are mostly determined at birth.
+In developing countries, there are fewer innovative and radically innovative firms.
+Additionally, these firms have lower radical innovation frequency but higher incremental innovation frequency.
+The cross-country difference is mainly observed in high external financial dependence industries.
 To explain these facts, I build an endogenous growth model with financial frictions and firm heterogeneity and demonstrate that collateral constraints combined with limited liability conditions impede innovative firm creation and distort firms' choice between radical and incremental innovation in developing countries.
 I offer new policy implications for countries at different development stages.

-- Incomplete Tariff Pass-through at the Firm Level: Evidence from U.S.-China Trade Dispute, with Chengyuan He, Chang Liu, and Soo Kyung Woo Draft coming soon!
+- Incomplete Tariff Pass-through at the Firm Level: Evidence from U.S.-China Trade Dispute, with Chengyuan He, Chang Liu, and Soo Kyung Woo [Draft] New paper!

 Selected Works in Progress